DASISH/jmd-scripts/README.md

 OAI-PMH harvesting is a well defined process, so this part is straightforward.
 We use our [OAI Harvest Manager](https://github.com/TheLanguageArchive/oai-harvest-manager) for it.
-See the [configuration file](harvester-config.xml) for details.
+Please refer to the the configuration files for the [CESSDA](conf/harvester/harvester-config-cessda.xml), [CLARIN](conf/harvester/harvester-config-cessda.xml) and [DARIAH](conf/harvester/harvester-config-dariah.xml) communities for view on the endpoints that are harvested from.
 One thing of note is that formats to be harvested are mostly defined based on the metadata schema (in which case, the harvester performs a `ListMetadataFormats` query and harvests using all metadata prefixes that fit the specified schema).

 ## Mapping